 - Influence and advocate for policies and practices that positively impact teaching, learning, and leadership.

 - Clearly define the member and non-member prospects in order to strengthen the knowledge of the Texas ASCD network.

-Texas ASCD advocates for policies and practices that positively impact teaching, learning, and leadership.
-As a member, your voice will be heard by Texas state legislators as our Influence Committee influences policy makers at national, state, and local levels.
+Texas ASCD advocates for policies and practices that positively impact teaching, learning and leadership.
+As a member, your voice will be heard by Texas state legislators as our Influence Committee meets with policymakers at national, state and local levels.

-The Board of Directors and members of Texas ASCD take an active role in influencing policies and practices through the lens of the Texas Whole Child Approach, most noticeably at our Legislative Day, an opportunity to meet face to face with state representatives.
+The Board of Directors and members of Texas ASCD take an active role in influencing policies and practices through the lens of the Texas Whole Child Initiative, most noticeably at our Legislative Day, an opportunity to meet face-to-face with state representatives.

 Pyramid for Learning